 The Comparative Literature Department at UMass Amherst offers personalized academic major tracks as well as a large array of comprehensive and unique courses.
 We in the Comparative Literature Department are dedicated to our students' academic growth and advancement, which we manifest in our programing as well as our student-centered advising and support.

 Our undergraduate major offers several different tracks, allowing students to customize their course of study.
-Students may chose a language intensie path, specializing in two or three languages.
-Others pair language and literature with in-depth study of another discipline (for example, history, art, economics, philosophy, film, political science, etc.).
-Comparative Literature majors must select 15 credits from these courses, along with upper-level courses in at least two other departments, with the guidance of their advisor.
-See the specific requirements for the Major, Minor, and Honors.
-To better understand how a major might be structured, see our sample course plans.
+Students may chose a language intensive path, specializing in two or three languages.
+Others pair language and literature with study of another discipline (for example, history, art, economics, philosophy, film, political science, etc.).
+We also feature courses in Film and Translation, which students may choose as a specialization within the major.